Rick Russell Woodsmen Competition

 Dry land log burling will use a double elimination tree

-All heated and take place in corrals in the following order:
+(all heats are in corrals in the following order)

 - Team Crosscut